Ian-Blanshard/MP3-Climbing-Log/README.md

 ### Flash Messages <a name="flash-messages"></a>

-The site contains a number of flash messages which diplay as a banner under the navbar, these provide feedback to the user to let them know that operations have been performed succesfully when they interact with the page
+The site contains a number of flash messages which display as a banner under the navbar, these provide feedback to the user to let them know that operations have been performed successfully when they interact with the page

 - flash message for when user logs out of their profile